35 Medical Trivia Questions Only Geniuses Will Get Right

 D. A molecule that makes hair shiny and healthy

 High-density lipoprotein (HDL) is the name for “good” cholesterol that picks up excess “bad” cholesterol in the blood and takes it to the liver, where it’s broken down.
 HDL can be measured with a blood test.
 If it’s too low, exercise, quitting smoking and choosing healthy fats are good ways to raise it.
-Having trouble butting out?
-These are 23 of the best ways to stop smoking.
+How’s that for medical trivia that could save your life?

 A. A disease that mimics multiple sclerosis, causing misdiagnosis